 Given the urgency of global financial flows needed to address and mitigate the climate crisis, climate finance needs to hit its mark.
-As private finance, Chinese investment, and impact investment (which increasingly overlap) focus on climate finance, Accountability Counsel is working to strengthen accountability of these financial flows to ensure that climate solutions achieve environmental goals and respect human rights.
+As the range of actors focused on climate finance expands — from private ESG investment to development finance — Accountability Counsel is working to strengthen accountability of these financial flows to ensure that climate solutions achieve climate and environmental goals and respect human rights.

-Accountability Counsel’s work has identified climate finance that unintentionally undermines the mission of public and private investors’ climate goals, while also impeding the environmental and human rights of local people.
+Accountability Counsel’s work has identified climate finance that unintentionally undermines public and private investors’ climate goals, while also impeding the environmental and human rights of local people.

-Our cases and research show that issues such as lack of project information and failure to consult with and include local people in the design of climate-friendly investments that impact them can have disastrous effects.
+Our cases and research show that issues such as lack of project information, and failure to consult with and include local people in the design and decision-making around climate investments that impact them, can have disastrous effects.
 These include projects that:

-- are inadvertently set up to facilitate corruption that undermines climate goals,
+- are inadvertently set up to facilitate corruption that undermines climate goals (while leaving out local stakeholders that can support community-level investment in climate finance projects),

 - fail to conduct social and environmental due diligence holistically enough to capture negative climate and social impacts of investments (e.g. harm to local people who in turn require use of natural resources in a more harmful way than the pre-project status), and

-- fail to capture local knowledge about environmental and social harm that will result from project design.
+- fail to capture local knowledge about environmental and social harm that will result from project design, while failing to invest in local communities’ own climate solutions.

 Business and Human Rights Research Centre’s Renewable Energy and Human Rights Benchmark confirms the alarming shortcomings of many of the world’s largest renewables companies in protecting the rights of affected communities and workers.

-For private actors and emerging market public entities that are investing in renewable energy and other climate infrastructure without public co-financing, no avenues for independent community feedback currently exist.
-There is an urgent need to develop strong accountability systems to ensure that climate goals are met without violating the rights of local communities and undermining the ‘just transition’ to a low-carbon future.
+For private actors and emerging market public entities that are investing in renewable energy and other climate infrastructure without public co-financing, few avenues for independent community feedback currently exist.
+We advocate for strong accountability systems to ensure that climate goals are met without violating the rights of local communities and undermining the ‘just transition’ to a low-carbon future.

-There is an opportunity for public and private investors to better use available data to improve climate finance outcomes.
+Public and private investors can use available data to improve climate finance outcomes.
 The Accountability Console, our public database of all complaints ever filed with accountability offices, can be used to identify issues as part of standard due diligence.
 As the database grows, sector specific climate finance data trends will come into focus.

 Advocating that Climate Finance Embed Safeguards and Accountability to Meet its Mark